hessius/voicehelper/README.md

 To use the service, when accessing this page you need to to provide a url parameter specifying a site that either matches a predefined search engine (see below) or is a valid url.
 If accessed with a valid url parameter the service can receive pasted text.
 The input from the URL parameters and the pasted text is combined to generate a complete search URL, to which the user is redirected. **While the process might sound complex this happens (almost) instantaneously and is (almost) invisible to the user.**

 An additional feature to note is the ability to translate text strings so that e.g. a Swedish string can be converted into English to enable searching an English language resource.

+If a domain has been provided but no search text is provided on paste - VoiceHelper shows a search box where the user can enter search text and sets focus to it so that the user can use DMO to directly search the specified site.

 ## How to use with DMO